Model name: Papillomavirus Rapid Interface for Modelling and Economics (PRIME)

 From Jit M, Brisson M, Portnoy A, Hutubessy R. Cost-effectiveness of female human papillomavirus vaccination in 179 countries: a PRIME modelling study.
 Lancet Glob Health 2014; 2(7):e406-14 Licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives License

 This companion population-based model is developed to be a simple tool to project the main features of the potential impact of HPV vaccines at the population level in settings where data are very limited.
-The model is constructed as a static cohort simulation model based on a structure similar to a simple decision tree, and is programmed using Microsoft Excel and Visual Basic for Applications.
+The model is constructed as a static cohort simulation model based on a structure similar to a simple decision tree, and is now programmed in R, having been previously programmed using Microsoft Excel and Visual Basic for Applications.
 The model tracks a cohort of girls at a target age for their lifetimes, comparing health and cost outcomes with and without HPV vaccination programs.

 Unlike the more complex empirically-calibrated micro-simulation model, the companion model does not fully simulate the natural history of HPV infection and cervical cancer.
 Instead, the model estimates reduction in cervical cancer risk at different ages, based on several simplifying assumptions.
 These assumptions relate to the duration and stage distribution of, and mortality from, cervical cancer.
 In turn, this relies on insights from analyses performed with the micro-simulation model, using the best available data on local age-specific incidence of cervical cancer and HPV 16/18 type distribution, and assumed vaccine efficacy and vaccine coverage.